Editor’s Note: This blog was originally published in November 2018 and has been revised to reflect industry updates.

 While private mortgage insurance (PMI) isn’t necessary, upfront guarantees and annual fees are still required—the former is 1.75 percent of the loan, the latter 0.35 of outstanding principal.
 These pertain to any down payment.

-An annual mortgage insurance premium is then paid on a monthly basis once the home has officially changed ownership.
+A UFMIP applies to all FHA mortgages.
+An annual mortgage insurance premium is then paid monthly once the home officially changes ownership.
 Unlike the UFMIP, an annual MIP doesn’t have a set rate.
-Instead, it’s determined based on several factors, including the loan amount and down payment.
+Instead, it’s determined by several factors, including loan amount and down payment.
 A borrower’s loan-to-value (LTV) ratio is also important.
 Annual MIPs feature the same exceptions as UFMIPs.

 For guidance on MIP formulas and amounts, consult the HUD Monthly (Periodic) Mortgage Insurance Premium Calculation steps and examples.

 Borrowers putting down at least 10 percent or more at closing can cease MIPs after 11 years.
 For lower down payments, MIPs are required until the loan is forgiven, or refinanced through an equity-based conventional loan.

 There are two types of FHA 203(k) loans: Standard and Limited.